Dinacoding/vinotype/README.md

 * **As a Wine Enthusiast**, I want to learn more about the wines recommended to me so that I can deepen my knowledge and appreciation of wine.

+## Features

+- Navigation bar, responsive for different screen devices and it is position on the top of the webpage.

+1. Features the logo on the left
+2. Contains the links for the wines on the right.
+3. Includes a button to switch the language other than English

 ## UX